 Effects of Procrastination

 Moreover, deferral can negatively impact self-esteem and self-worth.
-Repeated failure to meet obligations may lead to self-criticism and a diminished sense of accomplishment.
-In professional settings, procrastination can result in missed opportunities, strained relationships, and decreased productivity.
+A study from Zhang and Bhatt revealed that repeated failure to meet obligations may lead to self-criticism and a diminished sense of accomplishment.
+In the neuroscience behind sticking to resolutions, procrastination can result in missed opportunities, strained relationships, and decreased productivity.

 How Can We Break Procrastination Cycles?